ygins/model/README.md

 ### Creating a model
 Models are made by creating an object with key-value pairs.
-These pairs reflect the key required and the type that the key must be
+These pairs reflect the key required and the type that the key must be.

+*VITAL* ->Your models CANNOT have a key called "type" unless it is top level.
+Otherwise, your model will assume you're simply declaring the type of the parent (read on!).

 ```javascript
 const Model=require("runtime-models");
 let bookModel=new Model({